jas-chen/mock-breaks-tests/README.md

-This repository demonstrates the inclusion of `jest.mock()` (even in a comment) when using `@testing-library/react` in conjunction with `esbuild-test` causes the test environment to break.
+This repository demonstrates the inclusion of `jest.mock()` (even in a comment) when using `@testing-library/react` in conjunction with `esbuild-jest` causes the test environment to break.

 ### Reproduction
 ```bash